 Animals can have a greater impact than toys in improving the social behavior of children diagnosed with autism, the Human Animal Bond Research Initiative reported Monday.
 A study by Marguerite O'Haire, a Ph.D. candidate at the University of Queensland in Australia, and three other researchers found that participants demonstrated more social behaviors such as talking, looking at faces and making tactile contact when in the presence of animals compared to toys.

 “The presence of an animal appears to encourage socialization among children with autism and their peers,” O'Haire said.
 “When with an animal, children with autism smiled and laughed more often, were more talkative, and looked at people's faces more than they did when with toys.”
 The study involved 33 children diagnosed with autism spectrum disorder (ASD) and 66 typically developing peers.
 Groups of one ASD child and two peers were recorded playing with toys and then with two guinea pigs.

 Researchers found that ASD children displayed more pro-social behaviors and positive effects when in the presence of animals compared to toys and less frowning, crying and whining.
 An estimated one in every 50 U.S. children has ASD, according to the Centers for Disease Control and Prevention.

 If you have a sneaking suspicion that your dog waits until your guard is down to advance on a nearby piece of food, you might be exactly right.
 A recently published study from the University of Portsmouth’s Department of Psychology found that dogs are four times more likely to take food in a dark room after being forbidden by a human than they are in a lit room.
 For the full article: dog comprehension

-COPYRIGHT 2012 by Bethlehem Veterinary Hospital
+COPYRIGHT 2017 by Bethlehem Veterinary Hospital

 444 Route 9W, Glenmont NY 12077